DigitalNZ/supplejack_docker/README.md

     47fba6738e23        mongo:3.6.8      "/entrypoint.sh mongo"   17 hours ago        Up 57 seconds       27017/tcp                supplejackdocker_mongodb_1
     ```

+4. If you exit the docker process for any reason, make sure you run `docker-compose down` before running `docker-compose up` again.
+This will ensure the PID'S are correctly reset.

 ### Seeding Data

 The Supplejack components are connected by API keys.
 Before start using it, make sure to run the following commands to generate default users.